In a nutshell

 I did a 22-year stint as wine critic of The Sunday Times, picking up various awards for magazine and newspaper articles as well as for my books, and for five of those years I was also one of The Sunday Times team of cookery writers (see my recipes).
 I'm a co-founder of The Wine Gang and was wine & food editor of House & Garden for six years.
 Commissioning great food writers and photographers was very stimulating, but in the end it didn't give me as much time for writing and travelling as I wanted, so I handed back the reins.

 Along the way, I presented the BBC Radio 4 series The Bottle Uncorked and television appearances have included tasting and explaining first-growth Bordeaux from great vintages of the 20th century, demonstrating how to open a bottle of Champagne while sitting on an impossibly low, squashy sofa, tasting masses of vodkas (whatever possessed me?) and a few tamer stunts.
 Many moons ago I was editor of Wine magazine and before that of Wine & Spirit (both now defunct – no reflection on me, I hope).
-I host tastings, dinners, masterclasses, workshops, one-to-ones, large corporate and small private events.
+I host tastings, dinners, masterclasses, workshops, one-to-ones, large corporate and small private events, and wine tours.
 You name it, really.
 And I have written some best selling books.

 Some personal stuff: I live in Kent, but escape to a treasured spot in remote, rural southwest France whenever I can.
 I love Italian cities out of season.
 I find a new desert-island wine at least once a month and can never bear to discard any.
 Mine will be a huge island.